Fleet DNA: Commercial Fleet Vehicle Operating Data

 How to Cite the Data

-Publications that use data from Fleet DNA should include a citation with the following information:
+Publications that use data from Fleet DNA should include a citation consistent with the following format:

-If you use the data in a publication, please notify Adam Duran so we can gauge the reach of the data.
+If you use the data in a publication, please notify Kenneth Kelly so we can gauge the reach of the data.